erwingaitano/image-transformer/README.md

 For now, I only tested it with transformations that requires only one parameter.
 In this case, resize only accepts the width parameter.
 In the future, it should be able to accept multiple params.

-Also, the transformations are not in series, meaning that only one transformation per file at a time.
+Also, the transformations are not in series, meaning that only one transformation is done per file at a time.